insarlab/MintPy/docs/installation.md

 PySAR is written in Python3 (3.5+) and it relies on several Python modules, check the [requirements.txt](./requirements.txt) file for details.
 We recommend using [Anaconda](https://www.anaconda.com/download/) to install the python environment and the prerequisite packages, for its convenient managenment and default [performance setting with numpy/scipy](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html) and [pyresample](https://github.com/pytroll/pyresample).

-For conda user, run the following in your terminal:
+For conda user, run the following in your terminal in bash/tcsh:

     cd ~/python
     wget https://repo.continuum.io/archive/Anaconda3-5.1.0-MacOSX-x86_64.sh